Taronga Zoo: Females

 Kamili was born in September 1995 to Koko, and has had three offspring.
 Her first offspring, was an unnamed daughter, born in 2005, who died in 2005.
 Kamili gave birth again in 2013, to an unnamed son, which died after birth.
 Kamili gave birth to her third offspring in 2014, which died shortly after birth due to mismothering.
 Kamili had been separated, along with her pregnant mother, Koko, to allow the two low ranked females to raise their young in safety during the critical first weeks, but this was unsuccessful.
 Koko, and Kamili are often involved with conflicts within the group and receive little support from the others.
 In 2004, Koko and Kamili attacked Shiba's juvenile son, Samaki, who probably would have been killed, had Shiba not intervened.
 Kamili is close to Shona and the pair often spend time grooming each other.

 Sembe was born in February 2008 to Shiba.
 Sembe has always been very close to her mother, Shiba, and had struggled to adjust to the birth of her new sibling, Sudi.
 Sembe was still riding on her mother's back at the age of six but as Shiba's pregnancy advanced, she grew less tolerant of this.
 Sembe often walked, one arm draped over her mother.
 Sembe is a feisty young female who had struggled to adjust to life within the community when her mother was fully absorbed with Sudi.
 Sembe lacks the social skills displayed by Sule and will have to work hard if she is to make any connections outside of her family.
 She remains close to her adult brothers, Shabani and Samaki and often interacts with Sule, who is two months younger.
 For many years, Sembe was dominant to Sule, but as they entered adolescence, the roles quickly began to reverse.

 Naomi was born at Givskud zoo in Denmark.
-She has adjusted well to her move, however she is often involved in fights with members within her group.
+She adjusted well to her move, however is often involved in fights with members within her group.

 Ceres was born at Givskud zoo in Denmark.
-She has had one offspring.
-A daughter on 14 November 2017 named Cebele.
-Ceres is very protective of Cebele and always makes sure that she knows of her whereabouts.
-Cebele can't get very far.
-Ceres is quite selective when it comes to who she lets play with Cebele.
+She has had two offspring, including a daughter on 14 November 2017 named Cebele.
+During the time of birth, Ceres was very protective of Cebele and always made sure that she knew of her whereabouts.
+Cebele couldn't get very far from her mother, who was very selective about who she played with.
+Cebele was often seen clinging to her mother's stomach and cuddling with her mother and Fumo.
+Sadly Cebele died in July 2023 from an illness just a few weeks before Ceres would give birth again.

-Cebele was born at Taronga Zoo Sydney on 14 November 2017.
-She is the youngest member of the group.
-Cebele is still clinging to her mothers stomach and is often seen cuddling with Fumo and her mother.
+Safiri was born in May 2019 to Shiba.

-Safiri was born to Shiba in May 2019.
+Lemba was born to Lisa in May 2023.

-Lubutu (1993–2019)
+Cekiri was born to Ceres in July 2023.
+She is currently the youngest Chimpanzee in the community.